Marc Ouellet: Roman Curia

 Pope Francis named him a member of the Congregation for Institutes of Consecrated Life on 29 March 2014 and of the Congregation for the Clergy on 9 June 2014.

 Pope Francis raised him to the rank of Cardinal Bishop effective 28 June 2018.
 In September 2018, discussing the priestly sexual abuse crisis, Ouellet said "we will need more participation of women in the formation of priests, in teaching, in the discernment of candidates and their emotional balance".
 In October he told the Synod of Bishops on Young People that it was "possible and necessary to accelerate the processes of struggle against the 'machista' culture and clericalism, to develop respect for women and the recognition of their charisms as well as their equal integration in the life of society and the church".

 Shortly before the October 2019 Synod of Bishops on the Amazon, which was expected to hear some bishops advocate for the ordination of married men to the priesthood, Ouellet published a book expressing his skepticism, Friends of the Bridegroom: For a Renewed Vision of Priestly Celibacy.
 He noted that rural communities of the region struggled to provide training even for catechists.
 During the synod he said that "Celibacy has an incomparable evangelizing power".
 He called for a "vocational culture" that would engage both laity and religious.
+In December of that year, Ouellet said that the proportion of priests who declined to serve as bishops had risen from one in ten to three in ten in the last decade.

-Pope Francis accepted his resignation from his curial positions on 30 January 2023.
+Pope Francis accepted his resignation from his curial positions on 30 January 2023, though he continued to be accorded the title of prefect of the Dicastery for Bishops pending his successor's assumption of that office on 12 April 2023.